manorajesh/pyprism/proposal.md

 ![Build & Test](https://github.com/manorajesh/pyprism/actions/workflows/python-app.yml/badge.svg)

 **PyPrism** is a comprehensive 3D modeling and rendering toolkit entirely in Python, rendered with the `cmu_graphics` library.
-The project will implement everything from scratch from matrix operations, to perspective projection, to path tracing.
-The goal is to provide a simple and intuitive interface for creating and manipulating 3D objects in a virtual space, as well as a path-traced rendering engine for realistic lighting effects.
+The project will implement everything from scratch from matrix operations to perspective projection.
+The goal is to provide a simple and intuitive interface for creating and manipulating 3D objects in a virtual space.
+The project will include a scene graph, object properties, and a camera system for navigating the 3D space.
+Based around edit and object modes, users can create, select, and manipulate objects in the scene.
+Users can select faces and vertices, being able to translate them and extrude faces.
+Users can dynamically add and delete objects to the scene.
+The project can also read obj files so that users can import 3D models into the scene (e.g. `sphere.obj`, `suzanne.obj`, etc.).
+The project will also include a simple rendering engine that can render the scene with a camera and lighting system using Lambertian shading.
+The project has a simple panel UI to display various object and program statistics.

-In addition to a functional 3D modeling environment that allows users to create and manipulate objects in a virtual space, PyPrism will include a path-traced rendering engine.
-This will simulate realistic lighting effects, such as reflections, refractions, and global illumination, using a physically accurate approach to light transport.

 Key features of the project include:

 - **3D Object Rendering:** Ability to render primative 3D objects like planes and cubes.
 Also be able to import `.obj` files.
 - **3D Modeling:** Ability to create and manipulate 3D objects in a 3D space.
 - **Interactive Camera Control:** Users can navigate/interact with the 3D space using the keyboard and mouse.
-- **Path-Traced Renderer:** Realistic lighting simulation.
+- **Lamberian Shading:** Implement a simple shading model to render objects in the scene.

 ## Similar Projects